 Compliance is ultimately the responsibility of the property owner.
 However, the ordinance does not alter existing lease agreements between property owners and tenants.
 Some lease agreements can include provisions that state the property owner can require the tenant to do accessibility improvements for which this ordinance could trigger.

 - Small businesses should review their lease agreements for accessibility and code compliance provisions to protect against unforeseen financial obligations.
 Businesses should contact legal assistance for help in doing so.
 Review our ABE Guide for Small Businesses.

 - Please contact our office if your landlord immediately requires you to do the accessible improvements or assume financial responsibility as the tenant.
 We can help you secure legal assistance.
 Contact us by phone (415) 554-6134 or email email@example.com.

 We are working on mapping the legal nuances of the ordinance for small businesses with respect to local, state and federal accessibility laws.
 We will update this page with more information soon.

+Compliance is required for buildings that have places with public accommodation.
 Generally speaking, a place of public accommodation is a business offering goods and services directly to the public in which members of the public enter the establishment.
-Public accommodations include retail food establishments, restaurants, bars, retail stores, dry-cleaners, hotels, day care centers, gas stations and hair salons.
+Public accommodations include retail food establishments, restaurants, bars, retail stores, dry-cleaners, hotels, laundromats, day care centers, gas stations and hair salons.